Queen Alexandra Bridge

-About six million tons of coal passed over the upper-deck annually for export but the trade rapidly declined at the end of the 1910s.
+About six million tonnes of coal passed over the upper-deck annually for export, but the trade rapidly declined at the end of the 1910s.
 For the last few years only one train per day passed over the bridge.
 The last goods train ran over in 1921, but the lower-deck continues as a valuable road link.
 In the Second World War, the upper-deck was used as a searchlight and anti-aircraft platform.
 The railway and decking at each end of the bridge were finally removed near to the end of the 20th century.
 A large free standing brick and stone viaduct fragment remains on the north side of the Bridge.

-From 21 March 2005, the bridge had been restricted to southbound traffic whilst repainting and repair work was carried out on the 96-year-old structure, which was due to take almost a year to complete.
+From 21 March 2005, the bridge was temporarily restricted to southbound traffic whilst repainting and repair work was carried out on the 96-year-old structure, which was due to take almost a year to complete.
 It reopened for both lanes of traffic on 12 October 2006, having been partly closed for 18 months and costing £6.3m in repairs.

 Previously classified as part of the A1231, the road across the bridge was reclassified as the B1539 when the Northern Spire Bridge was opened to traffic on 29 August 2018.